RBS to cut 162 branches and 792 jobs

 "How does a taxpayer-funded institution spend £1.8bn on a failed IT project and in the next breath demolish the much-needed local bank branches?

-"Today nearly 1,000 employees have finally been told of their dark futures because the bank has been calamitously managed for too long.
+"Today nearly 1,000 employees have finally been told of their dark futures because the bank has been calamitously managed for too long."

-"Ending years of speculation, Royal Bank of Scotland has effectively turned its back on the Williams & Glyn customers and staff."

 In February, following a campaign by local communities, RBS decided to keep 10 branches threatened with closure open till the end of the year.